 Concept Elaboration and Evaluation

-After conducting these activities review and summarize the following key concepts:
+After watching the film review and summarize the following key concepts:

 Suggested Companion Resources